Hand on My Heart

 Remedies for Hunger

-Named by the Chicago Book Review as one of their “Best Books of 2015”, these twelve short stories focus on moments in life when something turns, a choice is made, a promise is kept or broken.
+Named by Chicago Book Review as one of their “Best Books of 2015”, these twelve short stories focus on moments in life when something turns, a choice is made, a promise is kept or broken.
 With vivid and precise details, Anara’s quiet tales introduce you to characters whose inner lives are both troubled and eloquent.
 You smell the permeating odors in a rundown Chicago apartment building, touch the texture of a bear’s thick fur, feel your feet scraping against the coils of a hairy rope ladder in the bathtub.
 This collection of observant tales provides a remedy to readers who are hungry for stories that resonate long after the last page is turned.
 2014.
-Available as an e-Book from books2read.com/u/bOr5M0 or http://a.co/1zni9mU and in print from booksellers, Ingram, and from New Wind Publishing.
+Available as an e-Book from books2read.com/u/bOr5M0 or http://a.co/1zni9mU and in print from booksellers, Ingram, and New Wind Publishing.

 “These short stories are snapshots of urban life, intertwined with scenes from the country or the odd suburb…stories about children, con men, hippies, sweet fathers, and negligent mothers.
 Anara Guard picks out the secret jewels of the hardscrabble life where the domestic scene reveals the larger landscape.
 Her subject is the mystery of childhood, the certainty of death and the shining light somewhere in between with all its startling beauty.” – Chicago Book Review